Ludo-Outaouais 2024 - Frequently Asked Questions

 The Basics

-So what exactly is Ludo-Outaouais?
-And is it different from "Ludo 2022"?
+So what exactly is "Ludo-Outaouais"?
+And is it different from "Ludo-Gatineau"?

 All fine and good, but, erm...
 What is a "boardgaming event"?
 What's this all about?